bennoble/causal-inference-2022/README.md

 ### Week 9: Difference in Differences

-- Exercise: estimate the effect of the pandemic on women academics' careers (as measured by Twitter behavior)
+- Exercise: estimate the effect of the pandemic on women academics' careers (as measured by Twitter behavior) from Kim and Patterson (2021).

 [Link to `R` code](/Lab9/lab9_did.R) with comments and solutions.